ton-community/tutorials/02-contract/index.md

 Make a note of the current counter value.
 After we send the increment message in the next step we would like to confirm that this value indeed increases by 1.

-Another intersting thing to remember is that getters are only accessible off-chain, for example from a JavaScript client making a call through an RPC service provider.
+Another interesting thing to remember is that getters are only accessible off-chain, for example from a JavaScript client making a call through an RPC service provider.
 In particular, this means that contracts cannot call getters on other contracts.

 ## Step 10: Send a transaction to the deployed contract